SATURDAY WALKS // SATURDAY TALKS // SUNDAY WALKS // SUNDAY TALKS

 South End of Mare Island

-Sunday, 8am to sunset, hike lasts about 2 hours
+Sunday, 8am to sunset, walk lasts about 2 hours

 This is considered moderate terrain for experienced hikers.